Jyonn/Legommenders/readme.md

 # Legommenders

-*A modular recommender systems framework*
+*A modular framework for recommender systems*

 ![Legommenders](Legommenders.png)